AndyWright360/Milestone-Project-1/README.md

 </details>

- - The descision was made to alternate the background colours of each section from teal and white.
+- The decision was made to alternate the background colours of each section from teal and white.
 This was to give the user a strong indication of where each section ends.

 - I added a gradient to the edge of the teal background to make it more dynamic.
 It originally looked a little flat when compared to the background image used in the white background.

 - The white hexagonal background image was chosen to further emphasise the use of this shape throughout the website.

 - As a background image I wanted it to remain subtle and not distract the user form the page content.

 - The position fixed property was chosen to add a bit of stylistic flare to website.

 #### **Header**